stepchowfun/toast/README.md

 Each of these options can be overridden via command-line options (see below).

 ## Command-line options

+By default, Bake looks for a bakefile called `bake.yml` in the working directory, then in the parent directory, and so on.
+Any paths in the bakefile are relative to where the bakefile lives, not the working directory.
+This means you can run Bake from anywhere in your project and get the same results.

 Run `bake` with no arguments to execute the default task, or all the tasks if the bakefile doesn't define a default.
 You can also execute specific tasks and their dependencies: